daplhall/dicechanics/docs/src/usage/DicechanicsExamples.md

 # Dicechancis examples
-Here are a few example of how to model some known tabletop rpg systems.
+Here are a few examples of how to model some known tabletop RPG systems.
 ## Blades in the Dark
-In BitD, you create a pool of d6s through various means.
-It ranges from 0 to 6 dice.
-Then taking the highest.
-On a 3 you fail, 4 and 5 you succeed with a consequence on a 6 you succeeds
+In BitD, you create a pool of d6s and take the highest.
+On a hit less than 3, you get a consequence; on a 4 or 5, you succeed with a consequence; on a 6, you succeed.

-Lets say we amassed 4 dice
+Let's say we amassed 4 dice
 ```python
 import ttstatistics.dicechanics as ds